 Link building is the process of acquiring backlinks from external websites to improve domain authority and search rankings.
-Effective strategies include creating link-worthy content, outreach to relevant sites, digital PR, guest posting, and broken link building.
-Focus on quality over quantity.
+The most effective strategies combine link-worthy content, targeted outreach, digital PR, guest posting, and broken link building.

 Link building is the off-page SEO practice of getting other websites to link to yours.
 These backlinks signal authority and trust to search engines.